 Local News from The Gainesville Sun: Local News from The Gainesville Sun

-Five things to know for Saturday, March 8, 2014 are featured.
+Five things you need to know for Saturday, April 19.

 The quashing of an arrest warrant for former UF football player Loucheiz Purifoy, who was allegedly caught in March by the Alachua County Sheriff’s Office with marijuana and synthetic drugs known as bath salts, will be the subject of a police internal affairs investigation.

 On Friday, Nalexia “Lexi” Henderson, who turns 17 on Easter Sunday, was discharged from UF Health Shands Hospital — after 332 days.

 The local unemployment rate dropped 0.1 percent in March, while the statewide rate increased by the same measure.

 Campeth was initially used as a cancer drug.
 But the parent company, Sanofi, repurposed the drug for MS patients, calling it Lemtrada.

 The death last month of University of Florida Center for Film and Media Studies director Scott Nygren has faculty close to the program concerned about its long-term viability.